Japanese occupation of West Sumatra: Plans for Sumatra

 In the early months of the Japanese occupation, the repressive nature of the administration in Sumatra likely stemmed from initial plans to integrate Malaya and Sumatra directly into the Japanese Empire.
 These territories were seen as pivotal, with Sumatra in particular regarded as "the center of industrial development in the Southern area" and part of "the nuclear zone of the Empire's plans for the Southern area."
 As such, they were subjected to strict control, with efforts to foster a close relationship of mutual interdependence between the two territories and measures aimed at their full integration into the Japanese imperial structure.
 A Japanese policy statement issued in April 1942 declared that Malaya and Sumatra would ultimately be incorporated into Japan's territory.
 The Japanese occupation of Sumatra provided a distinct strategic perspective compared to Java.
 Sumatra was administratively combined with Malaya under the authority of the 25th Army rather than being placed with Java under the 16th Army.
 One key reason for this arrangement was Japan's objective to prevent the "Indonesia" from being recognized as a single political entity.
 While initially driven by strategic considerations, as well as economic value from resources such as oil, rubber, and tin, this belief was later reinforced by political demands requiring Japan to reject the use of the term and concept of Indonesia.
 In the later years of the occupation, the reluctance to grant any real power to Sumatrans was further reinforced by Japanese fears that the Allies might use Sumatra as the spearhead for a counter-offensive against Japan.
 From a strategic viewpoint, the primary threat of invasion in Southeast Asia came from the west, via the Straits of Malacca.
 Thus the strategic importance of the strait justified merging Sumatra with Malaya administratively, rather than aligning it with Java.
 While Sumatra lacked rice production and export-oriented industries, its oil resources were critical for sustaining Japan's military and industrial operations.
 In contrast, Java's surplus rice production and large labor force were utilized to support Japanese campaigns in Central Asia.
-These considerations underscored the Japanese rationale for managing Sumatra and Java as separate administrative entities.
+These considerations were the Japanese rationale for managing Sumatra and Java as separate administrative entities.
 Additionally, Java's larger population and stronger nationalist movements necessitated greater emphasis on political warfare; contrasted with Sumatra, which received less political engagement.

 The demand for independence was not nearly so strong as in Java.
 The opinion of the Japanese Army officials in Sumatra was that the people of that country were not sufficiently developed, socially and culturally, to take on themselves the responsibilities of self-government.
 They therefore approached the task in a "half-hearted manner".